fsbolero/fsbolero.github.io/docs/Remoting.md

             |> ignore
     ```

+#### `IRemoteContext`

+> Introduced in v0.8.

+Bolero remoting provides a value of type `IRemoteContext` for multiple purposes.
+For example, its `HttpContext` property gives access to the ASP.NET Core `Microsoft.AspNetCore.Http.HttpContext` of the request.

+Here is how to obtain an `IRemoteContext`:

+* If you use [dependency injection](#using-dependency-injection), then simply inject `IRemoteContext` into the constructor:

+    ```fsharp
+    type MyServiceHandler(ctx: IRemoteContext) =
+        // ...
+    ```

+* If you are not using dependency injection, you can replace your handler record value with a function taking `IRemoteContext` as argument and returning a record.

 #### Using several services

 You can of course define several remote services in the same application.
 Each of them needs to be registered by a separate call to `AddRemoting` in `ConfigureServices`.
 A single call to `UseRemoting` is enough in `Configure`.